BenjaminKobjolke/FastKeyboardScreenshot/README.md

 - Press Alt Shift Q to start
 - F1

-Your screenshot will be copied to the clipboard (using the same reagion as your last screenshot)
+Your screenshot will be copied to the clipboard (using the same region as your last screenshot)

+### Screenshot with delay (useful for dropdown menus)

+- Press Alt Shift Q to start
+- Press D to enable delay
+- Move to the start position (you have 3 seconds)
+- Move to the end position (you have 3 seconds)
+- The screenshot will be automatically taken

 ## Requirements & Install